Jabs2803-PA/First-Codes/README.md

 * 🔹 Control flow with complex conditional structures (`if`, `elif`, `else` and **nested ifs**).

 ## 📂 Highlighted Projects
+It might be a little confusing due to there being many extremely simple projects, so I higlighted the "Most advanced" ones.
 * 🧮 **`FirstCalculator.py`**: My favorite project!
 It is amazing to see every single calculation work knowing that I designed the logic myself.
 * 🏷️ **`Desconto.py`**: A practical script to automate price discount logic.
 * 📐 **`Cálculo de área.py`**: Geometry exercises converted into automated code.